Medicaid Planning in Pepper Pike, Ohio

 Protect your savings.
 Preserve your dignity.
 Plan with clarity and confidence.

-Planning for long-term care should feel calm and clear — not confusing or rushed.
-At Solace Estate Planning, we help individuals and families in Shaker Heights and throughout Northeast Ohio understand their options for care, qualify for benefits when appropriate, and protect what they’ve worked so hard to build.
+Planning for long‑term care should feel calm and clear — not confusing or rushed.
+At Solace Estate Planning, we help individuals and families in Pepper Pike and throughout Northeast Ohio understand their care options, qualify for benefits when appropriate, and protect what they’ve worked hard to build.

-Our goal is simple: to help you receive the care you need while keeping as much of your home, savings, and independence as possible.
+Our goal is simple: help you get the care you need while keeping as much of your home, savings, and independence as possible.

 Questions We Often Hear